-When I first got started with looking for multifamily properties, it took me 4 hours to answer the question, “What is the most I can offer for this particular deal?”
-As you probably know, you gotta kiss a lot of frogs before you find a good deal and can put it under contract.
+When I first got started with looking for multifamily properties, it took me four hours to answer the question, “What is the most I can offer for this particular deal?”
+As you probably know, you’ve got to kiss a lot of frogs before you find a good deal and can put it under contract.
 The time it took to analyze deals was a real issue, and that impacted my ability to get deals done.

 I’ve since learned that I was wasting my time.
 Maybe I can help you learn this lesson sooner than I did and give you some tips on how you can do this in 10 minutes or less.

 When you first get a marketing package from one of your commercial real estate brokers, it can be overwhelming.
 Some of these packages are 20 pages or more!
 I found myself reading every page, and of course I wanted to be detail-oriented in my analysis.
-I was examining the financials with a fine tooth comb, comparing the reported real estate taxes with what’s published online, doing rental comps for the area and comparing them to the reported rents, and doing other research.
+I was examining the financials with a fine-toothed comb, comparing the reported real estate taxes with what’s published online, doing rental comps for the area and comparing them to the reported rents, and performing other research.